 Beginning in elementary school and extending to middle and upper school, students can join in clubs and groups in which they can explore issues of diversity.
 In elementary school, families take part in Family Story Night and children can participate in Cultural Connections, a group that offers age-appropriate activities.

-In upper school, students lead an annual multicultural symposium that features a day of programs, special sessions, and speakers.
 Additionally, middle and upper school students can select to participate in affinity groups for students of color, white allies (white students who work to end the oppression of minority groups), and gay/lesbian/bisexual/transgender (GLBT) students.
 Affinity groups share a common background and experience.
 The goal for these groups is to support positive identity development for students, to maximize the effectiveness of cross-cultural exchanges, and to create and sustain a multicultural community where all voices are heard.
 Affinity groups meet monthly during advisory.
 Students who choose not to participate instead spend the time working on diversity-related curriculum.

 Parent Multicultural Collaborative

 Parents play an important role in supporting and advancing Wildwood’s multicultural community.
 The Parent Multicultural Collaborative establishes a forum so parents can learn about themselves and others through the exploration of issues related to multiculturalism.
 The collaborative organizes community dialogues, guest speakers, and other events that promote a spirit of engagement and deepen the bonds we share as a school community.